INSTANT VIEW: Reactions to grand jury subpoenas regarding Donald Trump Jr.

+NEW YORK (Reuters) - Grand jury subpoenas have been issued in connection with a June 2016 meeting that included President Donald Trump's son, his son-in-law and a Russian lawyer, two sources told Reuters on Thursday, in a sign that special counsel Robert Mueller's investigation is gathering pace.

-NEW YORK (Reuters) - Special counsel Robert Mueller has impaneled a grand jury in Washington to investigate allegations of Russia’s interference in the 2016 elections, the Wall Street Journal said on Thursday, citing two unnamed people familiar with the matter.
+The sources added that Mueller had convened a grand jury in Washington to help investigate allegations of Russian meddling in the 2016 U.S. election.

+"Bonds view this as a flight to quality while stocks had a minor hiccup.
+The Euro is near the highs of the day.
+This makes the placement of Treasuries going into tomorrow's employment number at the recent highs, not a good risk reward."

-JIM PAULSEN, CHIEF INVESTMENT STRATEGIST, THE LEUTHOLD GROUP, MINNEAPOLIS
+JIM PAULSEN, CHIEF INVESTMENT STRATEGIST, THE LEUTHOLD GROUP, MINNEAPOLIS:

 "We're going to get a fair number of these headlines.
 It's going to take a while, whatever happens.
 Anything that represents volatility is an automatic sell (for stocks).